ruricolist/spinneret/README.md

     (input :name "why" :label "Reason" "Default") ; deftag

-The arguments are then re-arranged by the macro so they can be bound to an ordinary lambda list, like the one above.
+The macro re-arranges the arguments so they can be bound to an ordinary lambda list, like the one above: the body of the tag is bound to the first argument, and matching attributes are bound to keywords.
 Multiple `:class` arguments, `:dataset`, and other shorthands are handled exactly as in the usual HTML syntax.

 But the great advantage of `deftag` is how it handles attributes which are *not* bound to keywords.
 In the definition of `input` using